“Back Forty” Research Garden

 Heart of Texas Urban Gardening Coalition was organized to encourage cooperation between different groups in the area, including Master Gardeners, interested in gardening and to encourage sustainable community development through gardening.
 UGC supports gardening projects at schools, churches and homes and is closely involved with the Waco Downtown Farmers Market.
 The coalition works to strengthen the local food system, improve access to healthy food, and encourage people to grow their own.

-Project Liaison: Rianna Alvarado-Palmer and Jeanette Kelly
+Project Liaison: Rianna Alvarado-Palmer

 Waco Downtown Farmers Market